 A broader definition of EFT includes consumer electronics systems like automated teller machines (ATMs) and point of sale (POS).

-For instance, if you transfer money to someone or a business using your debit card at an ATM (like when you pay a bill), your money will be transmitted via an EFT.
-Also, if you transfer money directly from your bank account to a retailer using their POS system (possibly through a QR code payment system), it might use an EFT.
+For example, if you transfer money to someone or a business using your debit card at an ATM (like when you pay a bill), your money will be transmitted via an EFT.

 The concept of electronically transferring your money from one bank account to another now seems quite simple, even though it would have shocked people a few decades ago.

-- The payment processor, which is an entity, a set of protocols, or both that accepts or rejects your payment based on specific criteria (e.g., whether you have the requisite amount for the transfer, if the recipient details are in order, etc.).
+• The payment processor, which is an entity, a set of protocols, or both that accepts or rejects your payment based on specific criteria (e.g., whether you have the requisite amount for the transfer, if the recipient details are in order, etc.).

-- A merchant account, which is something a business should have to receive EFTs.
+• A merchant account, which is something a business should have to receive EFTs.

 Electronic Funds Transfer vs. Other Transfer Methods

-There are a few other methods you can transfer funds from one bank account to another, but there are two that can be adequately compared with an electronic funds transfer: a cheque and an Interac E-Transfer.
+There are a few other methods you can transfer funds from one bank account to another, but there are two that can be adequately compared with an electronic funds transfer: a cheque and an Interac e-Transfer.

 Electronic Funds Transfer vs. Cheque